 Rails: ActsAsList - Herramienta para manipular posición de objetos en una lista

-Publicado el 3 de abril de 2012La clase con esta necesidad específica debe tener una columna position
+Publicado el Martes, 3 de abril de 2012La clase con esta necesidad específica debe tener una columna position

 (posición) definida como Integer